 Promoting the Physical Wellbeing of Individuals with Mental Health Conditions

-This ensures that sessions are stimulating, interesting, relate theory to practice and develop confidence in managing service users with physical needs requiring nursing interventions.
+This is to ensure that sessions are stimulating, interesting, relate theory to practice and develop confidence in managing service users with physical needs requiring nursing interventions.

-This course will run over one semester, approximately 14 weeks, and will be delivered every other week for one full study day, all at LJMU site.
+This course will be delivered every other week for one full study day at LJMU.

 This course enables and facilitates nurses to enhance parity of esteem by giving equal attention to the physical health of people with mental health problems as is given to the general population.